swift-nav/piksi_tools/README.rst

 Python version support
 ~~~~~~~~~~~~~~~~~~~~~~

-The most important command line tools - ``bootload_v3.py``, ``fileio.py``,
+* The most important command line tools - ``bootload_v3.py``, ``fileio.py``,
   ``serial_link.py``, and ``settings.py`` - support Python 2.7, 3.5, and 3.7

-under Linux.
-Console GUI under Linux supports 2.7 and 3.5.
-Note that at this
+* Console GUI under Linux supports 2.7 and 3.5
-stage Python 3 support is still somewhat experimental.

-Command line tools under MacOS support Python 2.7 and 3.7, GUI is only tested
+* Console GUI under MacOS and Windows is tested against Python 3.5 but probably
-against 2.7.
-Windows is Python 2.7 -only.
-Full 3.x support for these platforms
-will be added later on.
+  would support all versions that Linux GUI supports, but some of those might
+  need a manual GUI backend change/installation

-Pre-built binaries for Linux use Python 3.5.
-Pre-built binaries for MacOS and
+* Pre-built (pyinstaller) binaries for all platforms use Python 3.5
-Windows use Python 2.7.

 Usage Examples
 --------------